sainandini-m/iinancyyii/README.md

 ## About Me :octocat:
 I am  am building web apps since 4 years but currently a newbie in industry and also a newbie in open source.
 I specialize in Javascript and React.
 I aspire to contribute more and more to the open source community.I also am trying a hand at technical content writing.
-If anyone looking for collaboration on personal projects then please feel free to connect with me.

 ## Technologies I am familiar with  :metal:
 1. HTML